 If you don’t have time to walk through the steps right now, be sure to pin this post to your homeschool boards and return to it.
 Or if you are on the go, I discussed my Prep Rally process with Jamie from Homeschool.com on this podcast.

 Prep Rally Step 1: Reviewing the Week Before

 The term “catch-up” is tricky here.
 Remember everything on my schedule from my Big Picture planning is a placeholder.
 So moving that placeholder around a week or two is no big deal.
-Generally, I only refer to catching-up when talking about our Charlotte Mason readings.
-I do not work on “catching-up” when it comes to Saxon Math or Spelling or any workbook type program.
-If we didn’t get to these every day from the week before, we just pick up where we we left off.
+Generally, I only refer to catching up when talking about our Charlotte Mason readings.
+I do not work on “catching up” when it comes to Saxon Math or Spelling or any workbook-type program.
+If we didn’t get to these every day from the week before, we just pick up where we left off.

 That said, we have created routines for our school days in which we miss math or spelling or any workbook stuff infrequently.

 Prep Rally Step 2: Agenda for the Week Ahead